KreconyMakaron/KreCalc/README.md

 - '/' Division
 - '^' Exponantiation
 - '%' Modulus (Only works on integers and negative values are calculated like c++ would by default)
+- '!'
+Factorial (Only works on integers)

 Other Features:
 - All operations are calculated using 64-bit floats (c++ long double)
 - Support for scientific notation (eg. 1e5, 1e+5, 1e-5)
 - No need to put * inbetween a number and brackets
+- Error Handling

 ## Usage
 ```sh